evolvere-tech/cisco-aci-cli/README.md

 # Usage

-Script supports help command, auto completion for commands and auto-completes list of EPGs and list of Leaf Nodes.
+Script supports help command, auto completion for commands and auto-completes list of EPGs and list of Leaf Nodes and Interface Policy Groups.

 ## Login